 1 The four external ports are shared and controlled by three internal USB controllers.
 AIX might list only the three controllers; however, all four ports are operational.
+The following figure shows the adapter.

-Figure 7.
+Figure 8.
 4-Port USB PCIe Adapter